Kazakh rebellions

 The Kazakh people have rebelled against state power in the forms of civil disobedience and armed resistance.
 The 18th- and 19th-century Kazakh rebellions are commonly referred to as national liberation uprisings.
-Between the mid-nineteenth century and 1916, Kazakhstan experienced 300 national liberation movements, wars and uprisings.
+Between the mid-19th century and 1916, Kazakhstan experienced 300 national liberation movements, wars, and uprisings.

 18th century

 Pugachev's Rebellion

-Some Volga Kalmyks tried to migrate through Kazakhstan to Dzungaria (their historic homeland) in 1771, but were defeated by the Kazakhs.
 The first joint action by the Kazakh and Russian people against autocracy was the 1773–1775 Pugachev's Rebellion; land was the main reason for Kazakh participation.
 Nuraly Khan, faced with popular pressure, had unsuccessfully demanded that the Russian government remove grazing restrictions along the Ural River in 1742.

 During the second half of the 18th century, the junior-zhuz Kazakhs suffered as a result of Russian colonial policy and the aggressive actions of the Yaik Cossack army.
 The Russian government, protecting the Cossack troops, banned the nomadic Cossack way of life along one bank of the Ural in 1756.

 During the peasant uprising, led by Yemelyan Pugachev, the biy Dautbai urged the Kazakhs to support the rebels.
 The Kazakh detachments were united along tribal lines, and Syrym Datuly was one of their leaders.
 Kazakh troops were the main striking force in the capture of a fortress.
 Nuraly Khan tried to use the rebellion for the return of seized lands.
 The steppe aristocracy sought to weaken the imperial position in Kazakhstan.